Accent Potatoes: A Resilient Choice for High Yields and Disease Resistance

 While Nicola potatoes aren’t ideal for French fries, they can still be used for them with moderate to good results under the right cooking techniques.
 For best results, they should be cut thin and fried at a higher temperature to maximize crispiness.
 However, due to their firm texture, Nicola potatoes won’t have the soft interior and crispy exterior usually associated with high-starch varieties preferred for frying.

-Possible Uses: Thin-Cut French Fries
+Possible Uses: Thin-cut French Fries

 7. Dry Matter Content: Medium to High